Nashville-Area Schools Offering EMT Programs

 - In Murfreesboro, about 34 miles from Nashville, Middle Tennessee State University has an EMT training course.

-- Columbia State Community College students can take advantage of a specialty EMT-IV training program or a paramedic program.
-This school is about 46 miles from Nashville.
+- Columbia State Community College students can take advantage of an EMT-Basic and Advanced program.
+This school is about 41 miles from Nashville.